 John Gillespie

 Queen's Park were in action in the first round of the Scottish Cup on Saturday 9 January.
 They had been drawn away to Edinburgh side St Bernard's.
-There was a crowd of 6,000 present at Logie Green on a wintry afternoon.
+There was a big crowd present at Logie Green on a wintry afternoon.
 Queen's were without Bob Hamilton, who was ineligible having played for Elgin City in the Scottish Qualifying Cup earlier in the season.
 Also missing were Alex Christie and Bob McFarlane.
+The Spiders were unable to leave Glasgow until the one o'clock train.
+They changed on the train and travelled by cab to the ground.
+Hardly ideal preparation!
 There was no scoring in the first half but St Bernard's were the better side.
 Queen's had Kenny Anderson to thank for not falling behind.
 After the break, the Spiders pressed hard in blinding snow but could not score.
-They were made to pay when, in 75 minutes, David Paton gave the home side the lead from a Alex McNeill corner kick.
+They were made to pay when, in 75 minutes, David Paton gave the home side the lead from an Alex McNeill corner kick.
 Queen's strove for an equaliser but it was St Bernard's who scored again through McNeill.
 Queen's Park made desperate efforts to avoid a deeply disappointing cup exit.
 Bob McColl pulled a goal back with a fine effort near the end but it was too little too late.
+Despite the crowd appearing a fair bit bigger, the gate receipts of £99 represented an attendance of only 4,000.
+Queen's were said to be "both surprised and disappointed" over their share of the returns.

 On Saturday 23 January, Dunblane were visitors to Hampden Park.
 Queen's Park were two up at the interval through Will Lambie and Bob McColl.
 Further second half goals from McColl and from a scrimmage made the final score 4-0.

-There was something of a shock for the Spiders when young players Tom Gibbons and Andrew Robb decided to join Third Lanark.
+There was something of a shock for the Spiders when young players Tom Gibbons and Andrew Robb decided to join Third Lanark's as professionals.

 The matches scheduled for Saturdays 30 January and 6 February 1897 were postponed due to severe frost.
 Queen's Park were next in action on Saturday 13 February with the visit of St Bernard's to Hampden Park.
 A crowd of 5,000 was present to see a 4-4 draw in unpleasant weather.
 Queen's were 2-0 ahead at the interval through Bob Hamilton and Willie Lambie.
 St Bernard's, without four regulars, fought back in the second half and drew level through either Alex McNeill or former Spider Tom Robertson and James Fisher.
 Robert Lambie set up Bob Hamilton to put Queen's back in the lead but, two minutes later, a slip by Queen's goalkeeper Kenny Anderson allowed James McMillan to level matters up again.
 Willie Stewart then struck a fourth goal for the Spiders but, straight from the kick-off, Fisher made the score 4-4 with a shot from 20 yards.